Code-Institute-Submissions/veritas_vinos/README.md

 This page has minimal amount of information to let the site visitors take next actions.
 The page compose of `Navbar`, `Carousel`, `About`, `Why Choose Us?` and `Contact Form` section.
 As scrolling down on thie page, the elements are smoothly being placed by [Animate.css](https://animate.style/) and [wow.js](https://wowjs.uk/docs) animation effects to give a dynamic and sophisticated experience to the site visitors.

 **Navigation Bar:** The navbar is split into 3 sections with 2 navigation sections to make navigating the site easy.
-The first is the main navigation items for the about section, contacting, reading the blog and most importantly, shopping for the products.
+The first is the main navigation items contain 'All Products', 'Blog' and a 'Contact" Section.
 The second is the details for MyAccount, with its sub-menu dependant on whether the users are already logged in or not, or is a superuser, and the bag which displays an up to date total of items in it.

 **Sign up/Register & Sign In** This is found under the My Account menu item where users can log in to their account or register for the site.